 Was it sexual assault?

-Sexual assault is confusing, both legally and emotionally.
-We explain what sexual assault is, how it's viewed in law, and how to get help if you're worried you've been sexually assaulted.
+The Mix explains what sexual assault is, how it’s viewed in law, and how to get help if you’re worried you’ve been sexually assaulted.

 What is sexual assault?